Atwood Memorial Center

 Academic Facility Rental

 St. Cloud State University campus facilities are primarily intended for educational use.
-Most are available at all times for formal class instruction as well as university sponsored educational activities that contribute to the intellectual and cultural growth of the students.
-However, in recognizing the university's role in the cultural and economic advancement of Minnesota, professional resources and physical facilities may be utilized on a space-available basis to the community.
+Most are available at all times for formal class instruction as well as university-sponsored educational activities that contribute to the intellectual and cultural growth of the students.
+However, in recognizing the university's role in the cultural and economic advancement of Minnesota, professional resources and physical facilities may be utilized on a space-available basis by the community.

-The purpose of Academic Facility Rental Guidelines are to avoid conflicts of dates, information, and facilities for events outside the academic schedule.
-Academic Facility Rental Guidelines are administered by the Conferences and Scheduling Office (CSO) housed in Atwood Memorial Center, room 134, phone 308-2075.
+The purpose of the Academic Facility Rental Guidelines is to avoid conflicts of dates, information, and facilities for events outside the academic schedule.
+The Academic Facility Rental Guidelines are managed by the Conferences and Scheduling Office (CSO).

 Academic Classes in Atwood

-It is against the funding policies of Minnesota State for Atwood to have regularly scheduled classes in the building except for those classes that require Atwood Memorial Center's unique facilities (e.g., bowling).
+It is against the funding policies of Minnesota State for Atwood to host regularly scheduled classes in the building, except for those that require Atwood Memorial Center's unique facilities (e.g., bowling).

 General Guidelines